 However, tourism and the resulting influx of new islanders , combined with César Manrique’s vision of a paradise of nature and art, have given new impetus to the island’s craft scene, and you can find exciting, enchanting arts and crafts all over the island.

-The island’s craftsmen and women have been busy throughout the lockdown and afterwards, so there’s even more choice to be had at the weekly markets in Teguise and Haría – but youre even more likely to find fascinating little studios and shops if you just get lost in one of the islands local towns
+The island’s craftsmen and women had been busy throughout the lockdown and afterwards, so there’s even more choice to be had at the weekly markets in Teguise and Haría – but you’re even more likely to find fascinating little studios and shops if you just get lost in one of the island’s local towns